Sustainability: Cultural sustainability

-Some scholars have argued for a fourth dimension.
-They say the traditional three dimensions do not reflect the complexity of contemporary society.
-For example, Agenda 21 for culture and the United Cities and Local Governments argue that sustainable development should include a solid cultural policy.
+Agenda 21 for culture and the United Cities and Local Governments argue that sustainable development should include a solid cultural policy.
 They also advocate for a cultural dimension in all public policies.
 Another example was the Circles of Sustainability approach, which included cultural sustainability.

+Fiscal sustainability

+Fiscal sustainability is the ability of sustain current government spending and other fiscal policies in the long run.
+Debt Sustainability Analysis is analysis of the sustainability of government debt.
+Pension sustainability is the long-term fiscal sustainability of pension policies.

 Interactions between dimensions

 Environmental and economic dimensions

 People often debate the relationship between the environmental and economic dimensions of sustainability.
 In academia, this is discussed under the term weak and strong sustainability.
 In that model, the weak sustainability concept states that capital made by humans could replace most of the natural capital.
 Natural capital is a way of describing environmental resources.
 People may refer to it as nature.
 An example for this is the use of environmental technologies to reduce pollution.

 The opposite concept in that model is strong sustainability.
 This assumes that nature provides functions that technology cannot replace.
 Thus, strong sustainability acknowledges the need to preserve ecological integrity.
 The loss of those functions makes it impossible to recover or repair many resources and ecosystem services.
 Biodiversity, along with pollination and fertile soils, are examples.
 Others are clean air, clean water, and regulation of climate systems.

 Weak sustainability has come under criticism.
 It may be popular with governments and business but does not ensure the preservation of the earth's ecological integrity.
 This is why the environmental dimension is so important.

 The World Economic Forum illustrated this in 2020.
 It found that $44 trillion of economic value generation depends on nature.
 This value, more than half of the world's GDP, is thus vulnerable to nature loss.
 Three large economic sectors are highly dependent on nature: construction, agriculture, and food and beverages.
 Nature loss results from many factors.
 They include land use change, sea use change and climate change.
 Other examples are natural resource use, pollution, and invasive alien species.